radio24/TorBox/README.md

 ### Quick Installation Guide
 1. Download the latest TorBox image file and [verify the integrity of the downloaded file](https://www.torbox.ch/?page_id=1128).
 2. Transfer the downloaded image file on an [SD Card](https://en.wikipedia.org/wiki/Secure_Digital); for example, with [Etcher](https://www.balena.io/etcher/).
-TorBox needs at least a 4 Gbyte SD Card, but 8 Gbyte is recommended.
+TorBox needs at least a 4 GB SD Card, but 8 GB is recommended.
 3. Put the SD Card into your Raspberry Pi, link it with an Internet router using an Ethernet cable, or place a USB WiFi adapter in one of the USB ports to use an already existing WiFi.
 Afterward, start the Raspberry Pi.
 During the start, the system on the SD card automatically expands over the entire free partition – user interaction, screen, and peripherals are not required.
 4. After 2-3 minutes, when the green LED stops to flicker, connect your client to the new WiFi “TorBox031” (password: CHANGE-IT).
 Then use an [SSH-client](https://en.wikipedia.org/wiki/Comparison_of_SSH_clients) to access 192.168.42.1 (username: pi / password: CHANGE-IT).
 Now, you should see the [TorBox main menu](https://www.torbox.ch/?page_id=775).
 Choose the preferred connection setup, and **change the default passwords as soon as possible** (the associated entries are placed in the [configuration sub-menu](https://www.torbox.ch/?page_id=875)).